Courtesy of Regent Seven Seas

 Courtesy of Crystal Cruises

-On all-inclusive cruises such as “Crystal Symphony,” you can wine and dine without worrying about extra costs.
+On all-inclusive cruise ships such as “Crystal Symphony,” you can wine and dine without worrying about extra costs.

 If you would rather pay more upfront and not worry about racking up charges while onboard, these are the cruises for you.

 What you may not realize when you book a standard cruise is that often, not everything is included.
 On many cruises, a hard-to-beat deal might entice you, but once onboard you may get barraged with temptations that can add significantly to your vacation cost.
 You might have to pay extra for things like sodas, espresso drinks, cocktails, wine, fitness classes, spa treatments, specialty dining, shore excursions, gratuities, and Wi-Fi.

 That’s not the case on all-inclusive cruises, which are typically a more luxurious offering.
 When you book an all-inclusive cruise, you pay for most everything upfront.
 The initial tab may be higher, but you avoid that feeling of being constantly nickeled and dimed.
 In that way, you’re freer to indulge.
 Here, we round up some of our favorite all-inclusive cruises where you needn’t worry about many, if any, extras.
 Lines mentioned below include gratuities and Wi-Fi except where noted.
 There is an extra charge for spa treatments and shore excursions on the cruises below, unless noted otherwise.